zachary-hayward/DA-dreamfest/README.md

     Within the site, you will find the delete button on the same page you edit an event

-  - Note that the "Edit event" page is currently displaying hard-coded details in the form (you'll fix this in the next step), but to check if this page is correct at this stage, click "Edit event" on (for example) the "Cutest Puppy Awards" card, you should then find yourself at `/events/4/edit`, 4 being the id of the event (as seen in your seeds).
+  - Note that the "Edit event" page is currently displaying hard-coded details in the form (you'll fix this in the next step), but to check if this page is correct at this stage, click "Edit event" on (for example) the "Cutest Puppy Awards" card, you should then find yourself at the front-end route `/events/4/edit`, 4 being the id of the event (as seen in your seeds).
   - The "Delete event" button should be able to delete "Cutest Puppy Awards" (id 4) even though the displayed details are for "Slushie Apocalypse I" as you will find it uses the id provided by the url, not the hardcoded data.
   </details>